thousandbrainsproject/tbp.monty/docs/how-to-use-monty/logging-and-analysis.md

 For interactive inspection, debugging and visualization of Monty experiment runs, we provide a separate companion repository called **`tbp.plot`**.

 [`tbp.plot`](https://github.com/thousandbrainsproject/tbp.plot) contains interactive visualization tools built on top of [Vedo3D](https://vedo.embl.es/), which is a high-level wrapper for [VTK](https://vtk.org/).
 It allows you to visually interact with experiment logs by scrubbing through steps, visualizing the hypothesis space, inspecting meshes, and more.
-These tools are particularly useful when analyzing individual episodes to understand hypotheses evolution over time, or debug unexpected behavior in an experiment run.
+These tools are particularly useful when analyzing individual episodes to understand the evolution of hypotheses over time, or to debug unexpected behavior in an experiment run.

 ### How to Use `tbp.plot`